Castles (video game): Completing a scenario

-Releease
+Release

 Originally developed for MS-DOS, Castles supports CGA/EGA/VGA graphics, AdLib MIDI sound, and mouse.

 It was ported to the Atari ST in 1991 and to the Amiga in 1992, and a PC-98 localization was sold in Japan.
 In 1991 an expansion pack, The Northern Campaign, was released for MS-DOS and in 1992 for Amiga.
 GOG.com released an emulated version for Windows in 2008.

 Reception

 Jim Trunzo reviewed Castles in White Wolf #29 (Oct./Nov., 1991), rating it a 4 out of 5 and stated that "All in all, Castles is a unique and fascinating product that will keep gamers engrossed for hours on end.
 The program employs a simple point and click interface, supported by pull-down menus.
 Placing castle pieces requires no more than clicking on the piece and clicking again on its destination.
 This should be one of the hits of the summer/fall software season.
 It's a must buy for IBM owners."

 Computer Gaming Worlds reviewer liked the game in 1991, stating that he was "genuinely sorry" when the game ended as he wished to see the castle in operation, and concluded that "Castles fairly begs for a sequel".
 In a 1993 survey of pre 20th-century strategy games the magazine gave the game two stars out of five, stating that while "graphically well-done and initially fascinating to watch [it] can quickly become somewhat tedious.
 Is there a game in here, or is it a software toy?"
 The game was reviewed in 1991 in Dragon #175 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 4 out of 5 stars.

 Castles: The Northern Campaign was reviewed in 1992 in Dragon #180 by the Lessers.
 The reviewers gave the game 5 out of 5 stars.
 The 1993 Computer Gaming World survey gave it two stars out of five.

+Castles sold more than 400,000 copies.